Writing a blog post can be a daunting task if you haven’t worked with WordPress before.

 The other tab, ‘Text‘ is much less, user-friendly for creating a post, you would need to be familiar with basic HTML coding.

-One of the best methods for starting a new blog post is to create an outline.
+One of the best methods for starting a new blog post is to create a blog post outline.

 To do this: